 Why you should get your bond now (and not later)

-The main advantage to getting your annual surety bond set up now (even though it means starting direct payments to CBSA early) is that 235,000 other importers will be doing the same thing between now and May/June 2022.
+The main advantage to getting your annual surety bond set up now (even though it means starting direct payments to CBSA early) is that 235,000 other importers will be doing the same thing between now and full implementation.

 Doing it early avoids the huge backlog we expect in the spring (which could potentially disrupt your cycle), and it avoids the potential price increases that follow huge demand.